Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: The Optimized Supergeo Design Methodology

+Our choice of PCA is motivated by both theoretical and empirical considerations.
+Theoretically, PCA provides interpretable embeddings along axes of maximum covariate variation, which naturally align with the roughly linear structure of many geographic datasets such as urban--rural and income gradients.
+Empirically, our ablation study (Section~\ref{sec:ablation}) shows that PCA-based Supergeo designs match unit-level randomisation in RMSE while delivering tighter covariate balance, and that spectral embeddings perform clearly worse by creating over-tight, homogeneous clusters.
+The simplicity of PCA also removes the need for delicate hyperparameter tuning and yields deterministic, reproducible embeddings.

-Once the final embeddings are learned we apply Hierarchical Agglomerative Clustering with Ward's linkage.
-This produces a dendrogram which we cut at multiple levels to generate a diverse set $\mathcal{C} = \{C_1, C_2, \dots, C_M\}$ of candidate supergeo partitions.
+Once we compute the PCA embeddings $H$, we apply Hierarchical Agglomerative Clustering \citep{ward1963hierarchical} with Ward's linkage to identify cohesive groups.
+We cut the dendrogram at a specified number of clusters $M$ (typically 10\% of $N$) to produce a diverse set of candidate supergeo partitions $\mathcal{C} = \{C_1, C_2, \dots, C_M\}$.